jplavelle/Python/DC_KPIs/README.md

     <http://cfoinfo.dc.gov/cognos/finance.htm> or enter <http://bit.ly/1Cyx2ME>
     to go directly to the tool.
 4. Once done, a message will indicating the name of the output file.

+### Feedback is welcome
+This is merely a first effort.
+I invite any feedback, whether on this project in particular or with writing Python code in general.

+Thank you!